bcgov/data-publication/pages/dps_bcdc_w.md

         - This will disable the _Download/Access_ button.
     - removing the preview details
         - this will disable the Preview button and the Link to iMapBC
++ for BC's MapHub specific datasets:
+    - the corresponding data, app or map needs to be ideally deleted or at least unshared to public.
+    - any maps are updated to remove reference to the ago hosted data being retired
 + confirming the correct Org and Sub-Org
 + confirming that records with a replacement dataset contain "DEPRECATED" in the title